- Our Rehab Programs

 - Contact Us

 During recovery and after you or your loved one graduate, it’s important to remember that abstaining from drinking does not treat alcoholism.
 Even when an alcoholic is abstinent, he will still feel the side effects of detox from alcohol.
+We have both residential treatment programs and outpatient programs across the Houston, Texas area to help you get sober and stay sober for good.
+Drug assisted detox from alcohol can ensure that you don’t suffer while your body and mind recover, increasing the chances of a successful recovery and minimizing the side effects of detox.

 Someone detoxing from alcohol can feel any number of other mental and emotional distresses.